aitorvs/allowme/README.md

 The annotation `OnPermissionResult` receives the list of requested permissions in `requestedPermissions` param.

-To use the annotated method, a new `request` call should be used.
+To use the annotated method, a new `requestPermissionForResult` call should be used.
 This call receives two params:

 - `Object` with class the annotated method belongs to
 - `int` with the permission request code